Disclaimer: Harry Potter and all of the characters are owned by J.K. Rowling. Professor Sheridan and a few other characters in here are mine, though.

 "I am not going to apologize for you spending all your time away from me lately."
 He made no reaction when she pulled herself out of his embrace suddenly.

-"Would it be so hard for you to support me?
-After all I've done for you."
+"Would it be so hard for you to support me after all I've done for you?"

 "I do support you.
 However, I do not support you hiding things from me.
-You rarely give me any details about this class of yours.
+You rarely give me any details about this Muggle class of yours.
 Who you're with, what you're doing.
 It's always your class either went well or didn't.
 That's all you give me.
 What else was I supposed to think?"

-"Because you don't care about any of this stuff."
+"I don't tell you about it because you don't care about any of this stuff."

 "An assumption based on no facts," he replied flatly.